-Derivation: A free energy generator is a special type of device used to generate electrical energy.
+A free energy generator is a special type of device used to generate electrical energy.
 This generator works on the working principle of a neodymium magnet.
-Production of some free energy generators Hydro Generator and Pelton Hydro Turbine Generator, Hydro Turbine, Renewable Free Energy Water Wheel, Pelton Turbine Generator 50 KW Micro Hydropower Turbine, 30Kw 150rpm 400vrtern Generator Free Energy Energy Generator, etc.
+Production of some free energy generators Hydro Generators and Pelton Hydro Turbine Generator, Hydro Turbine, Renewable Free Energy Water Wheel, Pelton Turbine Generator 50 KW Micro Hydropower Turbine, 30Kw 150rpm 400vrtern Generator Free Energy Generator, etc.

 Flywheel Moment of Inertia Derivation: